Nikolay Ivanovich Ashinov: Russian period

 Nikolay Ivanovich Ashinov was born in 1856 in a hereditary merchant family of Tsaritsyn (present day Volgograd) in the Saratov Governorate.
 He studied at the Saratov Real school N.1.
 He was of a restless disposition and his studies did not work out as expected.
 When his father went bankrupt, Nikolai sold the remaining property and left his hometown (1880).

 He rushed to the Caucasus, driven by the project to grow tobacco.
 However, Ashinov did not possess the knowledge and patience of such an endeavour and abandoned the region 3 years later.

 In 1883, Ashinov arrived in Saint Petersburg.
-He was convinced that Cossacks, originally from Russia, moved to the mountains of Anatolia -then part of the Ottoman Empire- and to Persian shores of the Caspian Sea where they have been living for the last three hundred years.
-He shared this alleged knowledge that these tribes retained not only their way of life and the Russian customs, but also their loyalty to the Orthodox Church and a desire to serve Russian Motherland.
-Ashinov presented himself as the elected Ataman of these “free Cossacks” and stated that he came to St. Petersburg in order to ask the Russian government to allow them to return to Russia and settle on the Black Sea coast.
+He was convinced that some Cossacks, originally from Russia, had moved to the mountains of Anatolia - then part of the Ottoman Empire - and to Persian shores of the Caspian Sea where they had been living for the last three hundred years.
+He shared this alleged knowledge that these tribes had retained not only their way of life and the Russian customs, but also their loyalty to the Orthodox Church and a desire to serve the Russian Motherland.
+Ashinov presented himself as the elected Ataman of these “free Cossacks” and stated that he had come to St. Petersburg in order to ask the Russian government to allow them to return to Russia and to settle on the Black Sea coast.
 There, Nicolay offered to set up and lead a new "Black Sea Cossack army".

 Ashinov's speech seduced several influence figures: